-Business Lobbying Boosts Executive Pay, not Company Profitability
+Study: Business Lobbying Boosts Executive Pay, Not Company Profitability

 So is “rent-seeking,” as the process is known, actually profitable for businesses?
-Is it worth time and money that could be put to other uses?
+Is it worth the investment of time and money that could be put to other uses?

 In a new Mercatus Center at George Mason University study, economists Russell Sobel and Rachel Graefe-Anderson find that political activity has no significant effect on the performance of most firms and industries.
 However, individual company executives do appear to profit from having close ties to the political process.

 Using data that includes recent stimulus funding, the authors find:

 - Total expenditures on lobbying the federal government rose by almost 25 percent from 2007 to 2010, to more than $3.5 billion.
 There are more than 12,000 federal lobbyists pushing their interests in Washington.
 However, there is little evidence companies’ lobbying expenditures or political contributions lead to greater profits.